 We are a small team of volunteers who deliver dramatised stories from the Bible to children in school.
 Over the last 2 years we have gone into several schools in Wednesbury but, as our larger team of volunteers lost members as a result of jobs, illness etc, we have had to reduce the number of schools we visit to make it more manageable.
 One of our regular schools is St John's C of E Primary Academy and another is Old Park Primary School.
 We are always made very welcome and value the relationship we have built up over time.
 In addition, Marg has gone into a nursery to read short simplified Bible stories to the children.

 We have a lot of fun at our rehearsals, with lots of laughter.
 We value the support we give to each other, too.
 It is a rewarding experience for all of us.
-If anybody is interested in joining us please contact the church via the Contact page and Father Mark will pass on a message to us.
+If anybody is interested in joining us please contact the church via the Contact page.
+If you complete the form then it will be delivered to Father Mark who will pass on your message.
+Or, send a message on Facebook and Wendy will get back to you.
+You can also contact Wendy via Messenger (m.me/StBartsWednesbury).

 Here are some Tweets from the Bible Society Twitter account about Open the Book.
 They feature images and what we said during the filming we did with them and a quote from one of the pupils.